 Surface Tension

 The installation was originally developed in 1992 at the Universidad Complutense de Madrid as a stage module for a theatre work by the Transition State Theory troupe.
-Since then, Surface Tension has been presented as an art installation, typically on a plasma screen.
+Since then, Surface Tension has been presented as an art installation, typically on a flat screen or rear projection and with computer vision tracking of visitors.

 General info